textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     ![A bar chart is displayed, with devices on the X axis, and average temperations on the Y axis.](media/azure-databricks-notebook-visualizations-bar-chart.png 'Bar chart')

-## Exercise 5: Reporting device outages with IoT Hub Operations Monitoring
+## Exercise 5: Sending commands to the IoT devices

 Duration: 20 minutes

-Fabrikam would like to be alerted when devices disconnect and fail to reconnect after a period.
-Since they are already using PowerBI to visualize hot data, they would like to see a list of any of these devices in a report.
+Fabrikam would like to send commands to devices from the cloud in order to control their behavior.
+In this exercise, you will send commands that control the temperature settings of individual devices.

 ### Task 1: Enable verbose connection monitoring on the IoT Hub